-[internal 11] \$ gcc -o dgramPFPACKETSend dgramPFPACKETSend.c b.
+- b.
 Check that the program runs; provide no command line arguments at this time.
-Observe the information provided by the program about the command line syntax expected.

-- c.
-Send the program to the administrator's FIFO to have its CAP\NET\RAW capability set. - d.
-Open a new session in paloalto.unileon.es with ssh -p 50500.
-Use that session for connecting with another host in Network 2.
+Observe the information provided by the program about the command line syntax expected. - c.
+Send the program to the administrator's FIFO to have its CAP\NET\RAW capability set so that the program later runs ok without complaining about your lacking the necessary privileges. - d.
+Now, open a new session in paloalto.unileon.es with ssh -p 50500.
+Use that second session for connecting with another host in Network 30.
 Power it up if necessary by sending it the magic packet (Lookup the host adapter's MAC in the table above).
-After waiting a couple minutes, issue an ssh to the chosen host and log on with administrator and password '19xxdpq16'.
-When you are in session, type an appropriate tcpdump command line that will receive the frame sent by program dgramPFPACKETSend; include the tcpdump command here alongside with the received frame: - e.
-While tcpdump is waiting to receive the expected frames, start the dgramPFPACKETSend program and pass it the necessary command line arguments: - interface name - A base string like 'Andra Tutto Bene' - The total payload size to send
+After waiting a couple minutes, issue an ssh to the chosen host and log on with user administrator and password '19xxdpq16'.
+When you are in session, type an appropriate tcpdump command line that will receive the frame sent by program dgramPFPACKETSend.
+You may consult the past practice for an example of tcpdump command line arguments appropriate for this exercise, one similar to this one: